Man indicted on charges involving bar shooting

 At the time of Moura's arrest, his defense lawyer said he lived at home with his parents and worked at a pizza shop.

-The address on his affidavit — 13 Sibley Terrace, Manchester — is the same address as Justin Moura, who is serving a 12-year prison sentence for manslaughter after his gun struck a vehicle and killed Derry resident Tanya Hall outside the former Club ManchVegas in 2019.
+The address on his affidavit — 13 Sibley Terrace, Manchester — is the same address as Justin Moura, who is serving a 12-year prison sentence for manslaughter after a bullet from his gun struck a vehicle and killed Derry resident Tanya Hall outside the former Club ManchVegas in 2019.